youngmanalive/Binary-Search-Tree/README.md

     # have it's own right child, we've found the parent.
     tree_node
   end
-  # if the node has no right, we skip the if block and nil is returned
+  # if the node has no right, we skip the if block and nil is returned.
+  # in our use cases, nil means the node we're inspecting is the max.
 end
 ```